abdikarimyusuf/ecs-project/README.md

 ---

 > This project was a major milestone in my DevOps learning journey, blending cloud infrastructure, containerization, and automation.
-Proud to have built and debugged this from scratch with the help of research and community tools like ChatGPT. 🚀
+Proud to have built and debugged this from scratch with the help of research.